uwcsc/class-profile-2024/README.md

 ## Contributing

 Implement changes on your own branch.
-The preferred branch naming scheme is `name/ticket/description`; for example, `alex/CSP-1234/fix-the-bug`, but this isn't really a big deal and won't be enforced.
+The preferred branch naming scheme is `name/ticket/description`; for example, `iris/CSP-1234/fix-the-bug`, but this isn't really a big deal and won't be enforced.

 The `main` branch is protected and requires a PR with one approval to merge to it.
-When reviewing PRs, look for the automatic deployment from Vercel which allows you to inspect the development preview without needing to clone and run the branch locally.
-Once you push to `main`, your changes will be automatically deployed to https://class-profile-2023.vercel.app/.
+When reviewing PRs, checkout the branch and run it locally to test the changes.

 Make sure you assign a ticket to yourself before you start working on it to avoid conflicts/duplicate work.
 Please update the status as well so everyone can keep track of what's going on and people can ask to take over tickets if they want a task and notice you haven't started.